hschhhwwwo0o/yamu/modules/mock-up-html-renderer/README.md

 A module designed to display a mock-up on an HTML page.
-Includes rendering and downloading the final image
+Includes rendering and downloading the final image.

+The module implements the claims:

+- UF/MOCK-UP/VIEW
+- UF/MOCK-UP/DOWNLOAD

 The module has 2 methods: